vaiibhavgupta/udacity-data-scientist-nanodegree/project_disaster_reponse_pipeline/readme.md

     - _messages.csv_ - A CSV file that contains messages received via different platforms at time of disaster.
     - _categories.csv_ - A CSV file that contains categories to which each row in above CSV file belongs to.
     - _disaster_response.db_ - SQLite database that contains clean and processed data from the CSV files.
+    - _process_data.py_ - Python script that reads in data from CSV files, cleans the data, and loads the data into SQL database.
+- **_models_** - A sub-directory containing model zipped file and model training python script.
+    - _models.zip_ - A zipped sub-directory containing 35 trained models for each of 35 categories in the training dataset.
+    - _train_classifier.py_ - Python Script that reads in data from SQL database, train and save a model for each of the 35 different categories.
 - **_plots_** - A sub-directory containing vizualizations describing training dataset.
     - _Distribution of Number of Categories to which a Message belongs.png_ - A BarChart depicting number of categories to which a message belongs.
     - _Number of Messages in different Categories.png_ - A BarChart depicting number of messages in each of the 35 categories in the dataset.
     - _Number of Messages in different Categories by Genre.png_ - A BarChart depicting number of messages in each of the 35 categories in the dataset by Genre (mode of receiving a message).
     - _Number of Messages received via different Genre.png_ - A BarChart depicting number of messages received via different Genre.
-- **_models.zip_** - A zipped sub-directory containing 35 trained models for each of 35 categories in the training dataset.
-- **_process_data.py_** - Python script that reads in data from CSV files, cleans the data, and loads the data into SQL database.
-- **_train_classifier.py_** - Python Script that reads in data from SQL database, train and save a model for each of the 35 different categories.
 - **_run.py_** - Python Script that deploys a dashboard constructed with Plotly Dash on a localhost.

 ## Required Packages